KurtKroeker/powershell/presentations/powershell_presentation_notes.md

 ### Gotchas

-#### ExecutionLevel
+#### ExecutionPolicy
-I mentioned security concerns earlier with VBScript.
 PowerShell has some very nice security features to protect users from malicious script execution, one of them being the ExecutionPolicy.

 `Get-ExecutionPolicy`